appliedinnovationcorp/nexus/docs/setup-secrets.md

 # 🔐 CI/CD Secrets Setup Guide

-This guide will help you set up all required secrets for your Turbonexus CI/CD pipeline.
+This guide will help you set up all required secrets for your Nexus CI/CD pipeline.

 ## 🚀 Quick Setup Commands